How Eggs Are Formed

 Understanding how eggs are formed offers fascinating insights into a hen’s reproductive system.
 When a hen reaches maturity, specific lighting conditions trigger hormonal changes that start the egg-laying cycle.
 Remarkably, a hen takes approximately 25 hours to produce an egg from start to finish.
 As soon as a hen lays one egg, it begins forming the next egg.

-The Unique Reproductive System of Birds
+The Unique Reproductive System of Chickens

 Birds are unique in that only the left ovary fully matures to release eggs.
 A laying hen’s ovary contains thousands of tiny ova, or future egg yolks, waiting to begin their journey.
+The amazing reproductive tract of a hen is designed to pack all the necessary water, proteins, fats, and protective shell layers around a yolk over a single 25-hour period.

-The Process of Egg Formation
+The Egg Formation Process Step by Step

-The Yolk
+1. Ovary: The Yolk Develops

 - Brown Eggs: The brown pigment is added last, coating only the surface of the egg.
 This is why the inside of a brown egg’s shell is white.